 Georgia Tech’s chapter of the National Organization of Minority Architecture Students is the student counterpart of the National Organization of Minority Architects (NOMA).
-GT-NOMAS thrives to build a strong chapter of involved architecture students whose interests include a promotion of diversity--both in the academic and professional environments--and passions for design excellence, community engagement, and professional development.
+GT-NOMAS thrives to build a strong chapter of involved architecture students whose interests include the promotion of diversity--both in the academic and professional environments--and passions for design excellence, community engagement, and professional development.

-The mission of the AIAS is to promote excellence in architectural education, training, and practice; to foster an appreciation of architecture and related disciplines; to enrich communities in a spirit of collaboration; and to organize students and combine their efforts to advance the art and science of architecture.
+The mission of the AIAS is to promote excellence in architectural education, training, and practice; to foster an appreciation of architecture and related disciplines; to enrich communities in a spirit of collaboration, and to organize students and combine their efforts to advance the art and science of architecture.
 Georgia Tech AIAS is committed to helping members broaden their horizons within the architectural profession while promoting a healthy studio culture here at Tech and contributing to a sense of community within the School.

-The goals of the organization are: to increase awareness in the Georgia Tech community of the success, achievements, and history of women in the fields of Architecture, City and Regional Planning, Building Construction, Industrial Design, and Music; to promote leadership among women within the College of Architecture; to create role models and mentors within the College of Architecture and the greater Atlanta community; to establish life-long networking connections between the women in school and the professional women in Atlanta area; and to help voice the female opinion in the college on curriculum initiatives, faculty searches, and other academic decision making boards.
+The goals of the organization are: to increase awareness in the Georgia Tech community of the success, achievements, and history of women in the fields of Architecture, City and Regional Planning, Building Construction, Industrial Design, and Music; to promote leadership among women within the College of Design; to create role models and mentors within the College of Design and the greater Atlanta community; to establish life-long networking connections between the women in school and the professional women in Atlanta area; and to help voice the female opinion in the college on curriculum initiatives, faculty searches, and other academic decision-making boards.